umee-network/umee/docs/architecture/ADR-010-market-params.md

 | `MsgWithdraw` | Allow |
 | `MsgLiquidate` | Allow |

-`MaxBorrowUtilization` could still be indirectly exceeded by borrow interest accruing.
+`MaxSupplyUtilization` could still be indirectly exceeded by borrow interest accruing.

-Additionally, dynamic interest rates, which functioned as borrow utilization ranged from `0` to `1`, would instead be adjusted expect values from `0` to `MaxBorrowUtilization`.
+Additionally, dynamic interest rates, which functioned as supply utilization ranged from `0` to `1`, would instead be adjusted expect values from `0` to `MaxSupplyUtilization`.

-The motivation for restricting borrow utilization is to reduce the likelihood of situations where suppliers cannot use `MsgWithdraw` due to borrowers borrowing all available supply.
+The motivation for restricting supply utilization is to reduce the likelihood of situations where suppliers cannot use `MsgWithdraw` due to borrowers borrowing all available supply.

 This parameter overlaps in function with `MinCollateralLiquidity`.
-By lowering `MaxBorrowUtilization`, we create a buffer zone where `MsgBorrow` cannot reduce liquidity any further, but `MsgWithdraw` is still available.
+By lowering `MaxSupplyUtilization`, we create a buffer zone where `MsgBorrow` cannot reduce liquidity any further, but `MsgWithdraw` is still available.
 This helps protect suppliers and makes it more difficult to reach `MinCollateralLiquidity` overall.

 ### Maximum Collateral Share